 Never Quit - AFSCME Video

-For workers "I feel a sense of joy, keeping my beautiful city clean for our community."
+"I feel a sense of joy, keeping my beautiful city clean for our community."

 Pasquale works for the Siena municipal waste collection service.
 Check out his story as part of our One Day Video series.